kh4sh3i/Webmin-CVE/README.md

 # Webmin CVE
-a Curated list of Webmin vulnerability.
+a Curated list of Webmin vulnerability for penetration tester

+## What is Webmin?
+Webmin is a web-based interface for system administration for Unix.
+Using any modern web browser, you can setup user accounts, Apache, DNS, file sharing and much more.

 ## Shodan Dork
 ```